jasmine-carter/jasmine-carter.github.io/_posts/2019-11-07-on_software_devolpment_and_why.markdown

 Technology is constantly changing, evolving, and to be part of that and get to learn new things every day is incredibly appealing to me.

-There's creativity and problem solving involved in software development, and those two things are absolutely my cup of tea.
+There's also creativity and problem solving involved in software development, and those two things are absolutely my cup of tea.
 Or coffee.

 So here I am!